-- Workout videos are abundantly available on cable or satellite (set your DVR!) or streaming via sites like Hulu and YouTube.
+- Workout videos are abundantly available on cable or streaming via sites like Hulu and YouTube.

-- Do you (or your child) have a video game system?
-If so, you may want to look into fitness games like Zumba World Party, Just Dance 2014, Wii Fit U, or Nike+ Kinect Training (a few of Fitness Magazine’s picks for best fitness games of 2014).
+- Do you or your child have a video game system?
+If so, you may want to look into fitness games like Zumba Fitness World Party, Just Dance, Wii Fit, or Ring Fit Adventure (just a few of TheGamer.com‘s picks for video games that actually make you sweat).

 - Some exercises don’t require any equipment at all—just a willingness to learn a routine and practice it.